Third National Government of New Zealand

-The Third National Government of New Zealand (also known as the Muldoon Government) was the government of New Zealand from 1975 to 1984.
+The Third National Government of New Zealand (also known as the Muldoon Government or Muldoon era) was the government of New Zealand from 1975 to 1984.
 It was an economically conservative government that aimed to preserve the Keynesian economic system established by the First Labour government and was also socially conservative.
-Throughout its three terms it was led by Robert Muldoon, a populist but antagonistic politician who was sometimes described as the National Party's best asset and worst liability.
+Throughout its three terms it was led by Robert Muldoon, characterised by his populist and antagonistic personality, and who was sometimes described as the National Party's best asset and worst liability.

 Significant policies

 By 1975, New Zealand had a generous welfare system, which included unemployment and sickness benefits, a benefit for single parents (the DPB) and a means tested old-age pension from the normal retirement age of 60 plus a Universal pension from 65 years.

 The third National government scrapped Labour's contributory scheme and introduced National Superannuation, a non-means tested pension available to all New Zealand citizens over the age of 60, linked to the average wage (initially 70% with the intention of increasing it to 80%).
 This was enormously expensive, costing NZ$2.5 billion per annum by 1984, but nevertheless far more popular than Labour's alternative of a Singaporean Central Provident Fund-style set of individualised compulsory savings.